danielsguima/ThePokeGOBot/README.md

 - `123456` with your Telegram ID (some commands will only respond to this ID), that can be found by starting a conversation with [this bot](https://telegram.me/getidsbot)
 - `en` with any of the available languages (one of the folder names inside `/locale` directory).
 If empty or set to an unavailable language it will be set to the main language (English).
 - `YOUR_USERNAME` with your Telegram username
+5. Run the bot by using `python launcher.py`

-5. Add the bot to a supergroup and give it administrator rights
+6. Add the bot to a supergroup and give it administrator rights
-6. Enjoy the bot!
+7. Enjoy the bot!

 ## Localization
 It's possible to translate the bot to your own language.
 To do so, follow this steps: